 No amount of experience or knowledge can top the organization, consistency and guidance that case management software provides.
 Every phase of an investigation is made easier with software:

-- It helps administrators pick the right investigator for each job and assign cases easily.
+- Administrators can pick the right investigator for each job and assign cases easily.

-- It helps investigators develop a plan, stay within scope, record and summarize interviews, upload and track evidence, document pertinent facts and write the report.
+- Investigators will find it easier to develop a plan, stay within scope, record and summarize interviews, upload and track evidence, document pertinent facts and write the report.

-- It helps principals identify areas and people of risk, track trends and prioritize risk initiatives.
+- Principals can quickly identify areas and people of risk, track trends and prioritize risk initiatives.

 Want to learn more?
 We wrote an eBook that explains how case management software can improve school safety by monitoring risk and eliminating blind spots.
 Download it here.